Posted on Thursday, May 10th, 2018 at 10:26 am by LaLonde

 Today the revolver would raise some eyebrows.
 Back then you could buy a gun in Alaska without government approval.
 But the thing that amazed me the most were the gold nuggets.
 One weighed 1.5 ounces and one weighed around an ounce.
 The lesser of the two was worth more because it was angular and had more character than the more oval shaped larger nugget that was nondescript.
 This is what the public buys.

-And it didn’t stop there; I left Anchorage with my booty and flew to Juneau to continue appraising and ran into a old time miner.
+And it didn’t stop there; I left Anchorage with my booty and flew to Juneau to continue appraising and ran into an old-time miner.
 He sported a white beard and leathered skin; a real sourdough.
-I showed him my nuggets and he hefted them and said this one is 90% gold 10% silver, the other is 85% gold 10% silver 5% copper.
-I was amazed.0% silver 5% copper.
+I showed him my nuggets and he hefted them and said, “this one is 90% gold and 10% silver; the other is 85% gold, 10% silver and 5% copper”.
 I was amazed.

 I left Juneau and flew to San Francisco.
 Back then they had a helicopter service called SFO that flew to Oakland California.
 I’m on the helicopter with the pilot and one other gentleman.
 I look over and the gentleman had on as big a ring I had ever seen a man wear.
 I asked him what kind of a ring it was.
 He pointed to it and said Super Bowl champs - Oakland Raiders.
 I said you look too old, and he said he was the offensive line coach.
 I reached into my stash and showed him my nuggets.
 He was impressed and asked if I was worried to carry them.
 I said your ring is worth a lot more than these.